 Being over protective, I did not want to ‘give away’ my images and I ensured that the images on these early posts were in very low resolution and also contained a ‘spoiling’ copyright watermark – annoying I know, but I stopped this practice after a few years.
 New posts reflect better quality images both as a result of technical developments and a greater willingness on my part to share these images online.

-I have kept these older posts on the blog because they sometimes reflect the changes occurring at the time, from using 35mm transparency film, equipment and techniques to a more fully fledged digital approach.
+I have kept a number of older posts on the blog because they sometimes reflect the changes occurring at the time, such as changing from using 35mm transparency film, equipment and techniques to a more fully fledged digital approach.
 In fact, many changes and developments have occurred in digital imaging since this blog was started.
 The first decade of the millennium saw the scramble by camera manufacturers for their cameras to produce images with more and more megapixels.
 My first digital camera had 4 megapixels and I continued to use my 35mm camera alongside it, with local film processing stores offering to digitize the film, supplying these images on a disc.
 Towards the end of the first decade of the millennium, 8 megapixels was pretty well the top of the range!